-On this page, you will learn the 30 most common terms in National Open University of Nigeria (NOUN).
-This list will guide especially new students of the university to fast-track their knowledge of the popular terms used by students and staffs of the varsity.
+On this page, you will learn the 30 most common terms in the National Open University of Nigeria (NOUN).
+This list will guide new students of the university to fast-track their knowledge of the popular terms used by students and staff of the varsity.

 Most times, long words are replaced by common terms in NOUN, Nigeria.
-Example of such terms include; NOUN, TMA, CMA, NT, e.t.c.
-So, I will walk you through these terms with definitions so you can get familiar with these terms.
+Examples of such terms include; NOUN, TMA, CMA, NT, etc. So, I will walk you through these terms with definitions so you can get familiar with these terms.

-Just as every other institution have their slangs and short codes for a particular thing, the National Open University of Nigeria have the same as well.
+Just as every other institution has its slang and shortcodes for a particular thing, the National Open University of Nigeria has the same as well.

 This article will outline each of the terms, abbreviations, full meanings, their usage and possibly their importance to the student.

 30 Common Terms in National Open University of Nigeria (NOUN).

 Below is the list of common terms used in the National Open University of Nigeria.